MiraldiLab/maxATAC/README.md

 * TF specific thresholding files
 * Bash scripts for preparing data

 The easiest option is to use the command `maxatac data` to download the data to the required directory.
 The `maxatac data` function will download the maxATAC_data repo and reference data into your `~/opt/` directory under `~/opt/maxatac`.
-Only the hg38 reference genome is supported.
+Only the hg38 reference genome has been extensively tested.

 #### Using custom reference data